Generic selectors

 Yes, you can edit MSSQL spatial data directly in QGIS, provided the following conditions are met:

-Ensure that you have appropriate backups and permissions to edit the data, as changes are directly reflected in the SQL Server database.
+Ensure that you have appropriate backups before editing, as changes are written directly to the SQL Server database.

 How do I handle large datasets when connecting QGIS to MSSQL?